Brian Serven Player Props: Rockies vs. Pirates

-On Tuesday, Brian Serven (on the back of going 0-for-1) and the Colorado Rockies face the Pittsburgh Pirates, whose starting pitcher will be Vince Velasquez.
-First pitch is at 8:40 PM ET.
+The Colorado Rockies and Brian Serven, who went 0-for-1 last time in action, take on Johan Oviedo and the Pittsburgh Pirates at Coors Field, Wednesday at 3:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Pirates.
+He had a hitless showing in his most recent game (0-for-1) against the Pirates.

 Brian Serven Game Info & Props vs. the Pirates